 Gosh… this has to be one of my favorite cartoons by Mike Luckovich.
 I will be reposting this cartoon on very BIG DOWN market days.

-The wonderful folks at FINRA are still doing GOD’s work by providing us this important information on the INVESTOR GREED FACTOR.
-Why “greed factor?”
-Well, if you are trading on margin and are doing so at the top of the market, unless you have completely lost your marbles, then one must be stupendously greedy.
+The wonderful folks at FINRA are still doing GOD’s work by providing us with this important information on the INVESTOR GREED FACTOR.
+Why the “greed factor?”
+Well, if you are trading on margin and are doing so at the top of the market unless you have completely lost your marbles, then one must be stupendously greedy.

 For those who don’t know what FINRA stands for, it’s the Financial Industry Regulatory Authority.
 While the majority of investor margin debt is on the NYSE, the remainder is on other misc markets.
 According to the most recent release, FINRA margin debt fell from a peak of $665.7 billion in January (top of the market) to $645 billion in February and March: